omondijeff/errorlytic-frontend/backend/README.md

 ---

-**VAGnosis Backend API v1.0.0** - Professional Automotive Diagnostic Platform
+**Errorlytic Backend API v1.0.0** - Professional Automotive Diagnostic Platform

-*Built with ❤️ for the automotive industry in East Africa*
+_Built with ❤️ for the automotive industry in East Africa_